fysnet/FYSOS/main/filesys/utils/ultimate/README.md

 ## Your contribution
 If you wish to contribute to this project--and I hope you do--or wish to point out a bug, please contact me at: fys [at] fysnet [dot] net.

+## Other notes
+I will update the executables more frequently than the source code.
+Therefore, the source will lag behind.
+The release folder will hold the most recent executables, as I fix bugs and add new features.
+The source code will be updated only on major releases.
+However, if you need the latest source, contact me and I will see about updating it.

+There are known bugs and other issues.
+I will see if I can figure these out and fix them.
+However, I do this as a hobby, and interest specifies when I work on it.

+Thank you all for your support.